 Who should take this course: DevOps engineers, developers, administrators or anyone interested in learning about Kubernetes.

 Prerequisites: Basic understanding of YAML syntax, Linux commands, Docker, containers; Google Cloud is a plus but not mandatory.

 Duration: Five sections with 13 lectures running just under four hours.

 5. Docker Essentials

-Course details: This course offers an in-depth understanding of containers and Docker.
+Course details: The Docker Essentials course offers an in-depth understanding of containers and Docker.
 You'll create and run multi-container applications using Docker Compose and learn how to manage Docker Swarm Clusters.

-Who should take this course: IT students, professionals and teachers; DevOps engineers and enthusiasts; system admins; software engineers; computer engineers; and software developers.
+Who should take this course: IT students, professionals and teachers; DevOps engineers and enthusiasts; system administrators; software engineers; computer engineers; and software developers.

 Prerequisites: Basic knowledge of the Linux OS and Linux Command line.

 Duration: Eight sections with 52 lectures running four hours.